-The primary purpose of the visit will be to determine the school's improvement and growth on its identified priorities, not necessarily improvement on or alignment with every Principle in the Standards.
-The visit will be organized largely based on observing and discussing the school's Priority Areas for Growth.
+The primary purpose of the visit will be to determine the school's growth and improvement on its identified priorities, not necessarily improvement on or alignment with every Principle in the Standards.
+The visit will be organized primarily based on observing and discussing the school's Priority Areas for Growth.